Kingdom of Polonnaruwa: Technology and structures

-Divine architecture ranging from larger dams to artificial seas, such as the Parakrama Samudra, always required advanced technology and were built in unique ways.
+Monumental works of hydraulic architecture, ranging from vast dams to artificial reservoirs such as the Parakrama Samudra, demanded advanced technology and were constructed through remarkable engineering methods.

-Vatedage
+Vatadage

-The Vatadages were built since the Anuradhapura period, however, the peak was reached during the Polonnaruwa period.
+Vatadages were first constructed during the Anuradhapura period, but their development reached its peak in the Polonnaruwa period.
 The Polonnaruwa Vatadage is considered the "ultimate creation" out of all Vatadages.
-A Vatedage is built for the protection of a small stupa.
+A Vatadage is built for the protection of a small stupa.
 The structure has two stone platforms decorated with elaborate stone carvings.
 The lower platform is entered through a single entrance facing the north, while the second platform can be accessed through four doorways facing the four cardinal points.
 The upper platform, surrounded by a brick wall, contains the stupa.
 Four Buddha statues are seated around it, each facing one of the entrances.
 Three concentric rows of stone columns had also been positioned here, presumably to support a wooden roof.
 The entire structure is decorated with stone carvings.
-Some of the carvings at the Polonnaruwa Vatadage, such as its sandakada pahanas, are considered to be the best examples of such architectural features.
+Some of the carvings at the Polonnaruwa Vatadage, such as its moonstone (Sandakada Pahana), are considered to be the best examples of such architectural features.
 Although some archaeologists have suggested that it also had a wooden roof, this theory is disputed by others.

-Nissanka Malla reign
+Reign of King Nissanka Malla

-The Hatedage and Nissanka Latha Mandapaya were built by Nissanka Malla (1187-1197) to store the relics.
-Several relics including relics of the Tooth of Buddha and Rice Bowls used by the Buddha are said to have been held in the Hatadage.
-Several historical sources including the Rajaveliya, Poojavaliya and the Galpotha inscription itself mention that it was built in sixty hours.
+The Hatadage and Nissanka Latha Mandapaya were built by Nissanka Malla (1187–1197) to store the relics.
+Several relics including the tooth relic of the Buddha and rice bowls used by the Buddha are said to have been held in the Hatadage.
+Several historical sources including the Rajavaliya, Poojavaliya and the Galpotha inscription mention that it was built in sixty hours.
 Since the Sinhalese word Hata means sixty and Dage means relic shrine, it is possible that the structure was named Hatadage to commemorate this feat.
 Another theory is that it is so named because it held sixty relics.

-Despite having built many structures, Nissanka Malla's major intention was to outdo the works of Parakramabahu I. He also built a statue of himself.
+Although he constructed many impressive structures, Nissanka Malla’s apparent aim seems to have been to surpass the works of Parākramabāhu I. He also built a statue of himself.

 Military (1153–1186)

-Parakramabahu organized the military of the kingdom.
-There were auxiliary forces made up mostly of other Buddhist ethnicities.
+Parākramabāhu I structured the kingdom’s armed forces, supplemented by auxiliary units primarily drawn from other Buddhist ethnic communities.